Hallmark Channel: Seasonal programming

-Hallmark Channel is known for scheduling themed programming around major holidays such as Christmas, Mother's Day, and Valentine's Day—including new original movies relevant to said holiday.
+Hallmark Channel is known for scheduling themed programming around major holidays such as Christmas, Mother's Day, and Valentine's Day—including new original movies relevant to said holiday, in addition to the prime wedding season in the month of June.
 With the introduction of its "Countdown to Christmas" branding in 2009, the channel gradually expanded the number of seasonal programming events it holds.
 By 2016, the network had divided its schedule into themed "seasons" year-round, with original programming aligned with these themes.
 Crown Media's then-CEO Bill Abbott explained that this strategy allowed the network to be positioned as "a year-round destination for celebrations", which need not depend on a single series or franchise to bolster its viewership.
 This programming strategy also creates synergies with Hallmark Cards.